-While one might think of plagiarism as a problem primarily concerning students at university (by paying other people to do their work, or copying from other author’s without giving credit), it is also something that also plagues the arts, and works of literature in particular.
-Indeed, across the ages, there are tales of literary plagiarism, with some notable names being accused.
-One of the problems is that writers tend to be voracious readers by nature, and so they may well pick up many of their ideas from reading the works of others.
-Moreover, a writer might also admire the work of another author so much that they want to create a similar piece, and emulate the work of their idol – in much the same way that a budding musician might inadvertently create music that is similar to that of their influences.
+Plagiarism is not only a problem primarily concerning students at university.
+It is also something that plagues the arts, and works of literature in particular.
+For many years, there have been many cases of literary plagiarism.
+One of the problems is that writers tend to be voracious readers by nature.
+This might make them pick up ideas from reading the works of others.
+Moreover, a writer’s admiration for another author could make want to create a similar piece.
+This can be similar to a musician accidentally making music that is similar to that of their influences.

 Popular Cases of Literary Plagiarism

 One well-known case of literary plagiarism comes from a young Helen Keller, a deaf and blind American author.

 At the age of 11, Keller wrote a short tale about called ‘The Frost King’.
 She wrote this after learning about a story called ‘Frost Fairies’ written by Margaret Canby.
 Although it being published, it was soon accused of plagiarism.
 Nevertheless, we still do not know if this was done intentionally, or accidentally.
 With this said, being accused for plagiarism is mostly due to her not knowing about the consequences of plagiarism.

 2. Stephen E. Ambrose